MenaceSan/CountTextWords/ReadMe.md

 ### Goals:

 Fastest possible run time.
-Optimized for large number of files (A) preferred over other optimizations.
+Optimized for large number of files (A) preferred over other optimizations.<br />
-Avoid slower interfaces. e.g. using shell for directory list.
+Avoid slower interfaces. e.g. using shell for directory list.<br />
 Keep it small and simple.
 Write Less code.
-Easy to read.
+Easy to read.<br />
 Dev Time limited.
-Can only spend so much time on this.
+Can only spend so much time on this.<br />
-Portable to Windows and most Linux distros.
+Portable to Windows and most Linux distros.<br />
--Help mode.
+-Help mode.<br />
-Show run timing.
+Show run timing.<br />
-Fail gracefully.
+Fail gracefully.<br />
-Commented code.
+Commented code.<br />
-Use STL for all possible.
+Use STL for all possible.<br />
-Clean cancellation in windows.
+Clean cancellation in windows.<br />
-No build warnings
+No build warnings<br />
-use const keyword appropriately for best optimization.
+use const keyword appropriately for best optimization.<br />

 ### Assumptions: